 How to improve your bounce rate

-There are no hard and fast rules to reduce your bounce rate, but there are a few common strategies that you can try within your own website and online marketing efforts, which can be aligned with a conversion optimization process.
+There are no hard and fast rules to reduce your bounce rate.
+But there are a few common strategies that you can try within your own website and online marketing efforts to improve your bounce rate.

-If the root cause of your high bounce rate comes from a software problem—like a poor site speed with an unusually long load time—you can solve it fairly easily with a technical fix, like hiring a developer to optimize your site or by purchasing more server space.
+Technical issues are typically web development issues.
+If the root cause of your high bounce rate comes from a software problem—like a poor site speed with an unusually long load time—you can solve it fairly easily with a technical fix, like hiring a developer to optimize website navigation and other areas of your site or by purchasing more server space.

 Your site should be easily usable and navigable from mobile devices, since more people now than ever are using their phones to browse the web.
 Long videos sometimes take a long time to load on mobile, for example.
 Featuring shorter videos on the mobile version of your site can prevent the kind of lag that makes people abandon a page.